kaosarul/doe_case_study_task/README.md

 ## Background

-THe data sets had been taken from the [NSW Department of Education](https://education.nsw.gov.au/) which had been ingested into duckdb database in github codespace, model the data and then analyse the data to provide the data insights on the case topic - **Does multi age composite classes have an impact on attendance rates?**.
+The data sets had been taken from the [NSW Department of Education](https://education.nsw.gov.au/) which had been ingested into duckdb database in github codespace, model the data and then analyse the data to provide the data insights on the case topic - **Does multi age composite classes have an impact on attendance rates?**.

 The data sets include (more info below):
 - Attendance
 - Multi-age composite classes (classes are made up of students drawn from different year levels)
 - School properties

-## Your Task

-Multi-age classes may benefit students both socially and emotionally.
-NSW consistently performs above the national average in NAPLAN testing.

-You have been tasked to bring some data into the data warehouse (duckdb) and provide some analysis into:

-## What are we testing?

-	- Your ability to solve problems
-	- SQL modelling.
-Its only 3 datasets don’t go crazy.
-We are not fussed on what data modelling technique you choose (dimensional, one big table, ect)
-	- Data analysis.
-Give us your opinions and insights on what you find in the data
-	- Document your work (nothing fancy, a simple README.md file is more than enough)
-    - Work with version control (git)
+## Assessment Overview: Exploring NSW Public Schools Data

+I understand that this assessment is designed to evaluate problem-solving skills, SQL modeling proficiency, and data analysis capabilities.
+It involves working with three datasets related to NSW public schools.
+The emphasis is not on the specific data modeling technique but on delivering insights.
+I will document my process, findings, and insights in a straightforward README.md file, and version control will be maintained using Git.

 ## Step 1 - Setup the case study environment